Sangharsh (1999 film): Plot

 Ultimately, they track down Pandey, who plans to perform his final sacrifice during a solar eclipse (Soorya Grahan), believing it will grant him immortality.
-Aman and Reet manage to rescue the child and kill Pandey.
-However, during the confrontation, Aman sustains fatal injuries.
+Aman and Reet manage to rescue the child, however, during the confrontation, Aman sustains fatal injuries from the bites of pandey and later he uses a rod to impale him and is injured again fatally.
 In his final moments, Aman and Reet share a kiss before he dies in her arms.
 Reet receives a hero's welcome and discovers a renewed sense of purpose within herself.
+Aman knew that even if he survived the mission, a life of permanent incarceration or being a hunted fugitive awaited him.
+By giving his life to defeat Pandey during the solar eclipse, he escapes his worldly cages permanently.
+He dies a hero on his own terms, completely wiping away the stigma of his false criminal conviction.